Prime Minister of Iceland

-The prime minister of Iceland (Forsætisráðherra Íslands) is Iceland's head of government.
+The prime minister of Iceland (Forsætisráðherra Íslands) is head of government of the country of Iceland.
 The prime minister is appointed formally by the president and exercises executive authority along with the cabinet subject to parliamentary support.

 Constitutional basis

 The prime minister is appointed by the president under the Constitution of Iceland, Section II Article 17, and chairs the Cabinet of Iceland: